tristanqtn/DevOps-Haven/README.md

 # DevOps Project

-This repo has been used by Tristan and Apolline for developping the DevOps project but also to do all the [labs](./labs/README.md).
+This repo has been used by Tristan QUERTON and Apolline PETIT for developping the DevOps project but also to do all the [labs](./labs/README.md).
 This [README.md](./README.md) explains everything you need to know to understand our project, to try it and to reproduce it at home.
 For the labs, navigate to each lab where you'll find our lab reports.

 # State of the project